TachyonShane/Citrix-Stuff/Image Optimization.md

 9) When the system reboots, finish the installation wizard.

 ## Running Optimizers ##
 There are a number of optimizers available for VDI desktops.
 They do many of the same things, but each optimizer usually performs unique optimizations.
-Three useful ones are:
+Four useful ones are:
 - [Citrix Optimizer](https://support.citrix.com/article/CTX224676)
 - [VMware OS Optimization Tool](https://flings.vmware.com/vmware-os-optimization-tool)
 - [JGSpiers Windows 10 Optimization Script](https://www.jgspiers.com/windows-10-1803-optimisation-script/)